 2. How To Enable/Disable Your Headset Mic

-Your sound settings may have disabled your headphones from being set as the default input device for your headphones if they don’t work.
+Your audio settings may have disabled your headphones from being set as the default input device for your headphones if they don’t work.

 This can be done in one of two ways:

-- Use the Device properties to enable or disable the microphone if it is currently set as your default input device.
+- Use the Device properties to enable or disable the microphone if it is currently set as your default input PC.